 - Although communications with your lawyer are confidential and privileged, if you include other people in the communication, it may no longer be confidential.

 - If your spouse has passwords and login information to important sites such as online banking or credit card sites, you should change those passwords immediately when you decide to separate.

 - Save your important documents in a cloud-based directory that is password protected.

 Do you need an attorney?

 The answer to this question depends on how complicated your situation is and how much you and your spouse agree or disagree.
-If you and your spouse have agreed how to divide your property and there are no complicated legal issues involved, one of our online separation agreements may be all that you need.
+If you and your spouse have agreed how to divide your property and there are no complicated legal issues involved, our online separation agreements may be all that you need.

 If you decide to represent yourself, Irvine Law Firm’s Advice by Phone or Advice by Email offers an affordable and convenient way to obtain the professional advice you need and the peace of mind you want.
 Having your questions answered will give you the confidence you need to represent yourself.

 We understand how difficult it is to decide when separation is right.
 We can help you consider your options and devise a plan.
 We are available for phone or email advice as needed.
 We can assist you with the drafting of a Separation Agreement.
 We can also help you obtain your final divorce.
 It all starts by preparing to separate.